Lady Shri Ram College: Rankings

-LSR College ranked first by leading publications and second among colleges in India by the National Institutional Ranking Framework (NIRF) in 2020.
+LSR College was ranked 10th among colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.

+Admissions

+Admissions to all Undergraduate (UG) Programs in Lady Shri Ram College for Women (LSR) are based on the scores obtained in CUET (Common University Entrance Test) - UG.

 Student life

 Cultural festivals

-Tarang is the annual cultural festival of Lady Shri Ram College.
-Tarang is known for bringing together the best student talent from across the country in fields of music, dance, dramatics, debating, fine arts, quiz, and film.
+Tarang is the annual cultural festival of Lady Shri Ram College in fields of music, dance, dramatics, debating, fine arts, quiz, and film.

 Student clubs

 LSR also has 20 other clubs for extra-curricular activities such as Hive for art enthusiasts, a Debating Society for debates, and Dramatics Society for drama.
 Other clubs include the LSR's choreography group, the Western Music Society and the classical music society.
 In addition to this, there is also compulsory enrollment in National Service Scheme, National Sports Organisation or National Cadet Corps.